gitcd-io/website/content/pages/en/installation.rst

 Installation
 ############

-:order: 1
+:order: 2
 :date: 2018-01-25 08:46
 :icon: icon-code-outline
-:summary: How to install this theme.
+:summary: How to install gitcd.
 :lang: en
 :slug: installation
 :use_disqus: true

-Install and use this theme
+Installation of gitcd
 ~~~~~~~~~~~~~~~~~~~~~~~~~~